 Awards under this program are made to Wisconsin residents who are at least 25% Native American.
-The Wisconsin Indian Student Assistance Grant does not have to be paid back.
 Awards range from \$250 to \$1,100 and are based on financial need with a limit of ten semesters of eligibility.
 The Wisconsin Higher Educational Aids Board can provide more information.